Here’s a selection of memes and charts covering various issues.

 LIVESTOCK-RELATED LAND CLEARING

-It is also equivalent to a tract of land 10 kilometres (6 miles) wide running between Melbourne and Cairns four times, or between LA and New York around 2.4 times.
+Clearing for pasture in Queensland, Australia, from 1988 to 2016 was equivalent to a tract of land 10 kilometres (6 miles) wide running between Melbourne and Cairns four times, or between LA and New York around 2.4 times.

 The shocking and shameful figures in the next image reflect the full period of animal slaughter statistics published by the UN Food & Agriculture Organization to 2016.
 As in all images in the “bubble” and bar chart series, each “number” contributing to the slaughter total represents a thinking and feeling individual, able to experience physical and psychological pain.